krishna-praneet/spark-stock-market-analysis/README.md

    a. aws dynamodb create-table --table-name myTable
 3. Once the table is created, you can load data into it from a JSON file using the AWS CLI or boto3(Replace ACCESS_KEY and SECRET_KEY with your actual access and secret keys for DynamoDB.).
 Make sure you have a JSON file containing an array of JSON objects.
 Each object represents a single item to be added to the table.
 4. You can then access the data from Python using the boto3 library.

+# Instructions to run the code:
+1. Install the necessary packages listed in the requirements.txt file using the following command:

+   `pip install -r requirements.txt`

+2. Download dataset and add it to path `stock_market_data/` relative to the `data_preprocess.py` file.

 # To do:
 1. Train the ML models to compare and tune the best-performing model